bioCKO/Exo70/README.md

 Comment to self: Need to check whether the residues present in barley and wheat variants are variable among Exo70F proteins... (or Exo70 more generally...)
 Comment to self 2: RGH2 (Baronesse) has an extra 15 amino acids at the end of the protein compared to other sequences
-<START HERE> Continue on dN/dS analysis of NB-LRR and Exo70 domains

 **Question:** Are exposed residues under positive selection and buried residues under purifying selection?
 PAML can be used to separate these two groups of residues and make this analysis (use the alignment to AtExo70A1 to infer structure).